 It is a bit silly of the Volkskrant to bring up last year's excess mortality figure.
 That is the lowest figure in the past five years.
 In the four years before that, the mortality rate was 3x, 1.3x, 2.5x, 3.5x as high as last year, respectively.
 De Volkskrant does not even attempt to make a fair comparison, everything is tendentious.
 I really don't know what's going on in the media, it's worrisome.
 When the tide turns, they will probably all be pushing at the front again with their sharp pins.

-Two years ago, the excess mortality rate was 9,444, which is more deaths than in this flu/corona season.
-Nobody remembers that there was an epidemic then.
-Whether there was an ICU problem...
-Do you remember?
-There was a flu vaccine, but hardly anyone bothered to get it (see Other blog).
-Flu vaccines were brushed aside, even by the vulnerable(!).
-Unimaginable if you compare those reactions with what is happening now and how we try to keep the vulnerable out of the wind – which we ultimately did not do because it is simply the hardest hit group again, as it is every year.
-The lockdown has completely nothing .
+Two years ago, the excess mortality figure was 9,444, which is more deaths than in this flu/corona season.
+No one remembers that there was an epidemic back then.
+Whether there was an IC problem... do you remember?
+There was a flu vaccine, but almost no one thought it was worth getting it (see Other blog).
+Flu vaccines were thrown away, even by the vulnerable(!).
+Unbelievable if you compare those reactions with what is happening now and how we try to keep the vulnerable out of the wind - which we ultimately failed to do because it is simply the hardest-hit group again, like every year.
+There's the lockdown completely nothing .

 The corona excess mortality is therefore in line with the heavier flu seasons.
 Would it have been worse without lockdown?
 There are different opinions on this.
 Various graphs show the normal course of the epidemic (it is always over within 6-8 weeks).
 Many specialists are quite outspoken about it: the lockdown has not made much difference.